caroljpak/lessons-learned-3/how-to-hire-a-great-engineer.md

 - Try to learn programming yourself and ask a developer (at a meetup / fair, etc.) if they can give you some inside tips on learning how to code

 <h1>Other Tips</h1>
 In general, it is not the best idea to hire undergrads if you can avoid it.
 Also, full stack developers are kind of a unicorn (master of front and backend programming).
 Most people who claim to be are not.
-Last, you should think of finding the right engineer the same way as dating...
+Last, you should think of finding the right engineer the same way as dating, many of the same criteria apply.

 <img src="http://david.heinemeierhansson.com/images/me.jpg" alt="Ruby on Rails Guy">